 Gardening is not solely a hobby for adults.
 Children can learn to take care of plants at a very young age.

 The biodegradable waste that your family produces through your meals should be placed in a compost pit.
 After the organic materials have been decomposed, they can be used to fertilize the soil in your garden and nourish the plants that you grow.

 Your child should be involved in every aspect of the process.
 They should throw food scraps into the compost pit themselves.
 They should see how the seed is buried in the soil.
 Ask them to help you water the plants every day.
 When it is time to pick up the blooms or the fruits and vegetables, take them with you.
 This way, they appreciate the hard work that goes into growing a plant and instill a love for the environment.

 It might also encourage them to eat more healthily, too.
 They might be more likely to eat the fruits and vegetables that they grew on their own.

 Donating Their Old Toys and Clothes

 Kids outgrow their clothes and their toys fast.
-Throwing away the stuff they no longer need nor want will be wasteful.
+Throwing away the stuff they no longer need or want will be wasteful.

 Most importantly, if you want your child to be an environmentalist, you should set a good example.
 Kids follow what the adults around them do.
 Follow your own advice.
-Live loving the planet and your child will do the same.
+Live to love the planet and your child will do the same.